rharish101/assignment-template/README.md

 ### Fonts
 The solution class uses the `roboto` package for the Roboto Light font.
 To disable it, pass the `noroboto` option to the class.

+## Compiling
+This template is intended to be used with XeLaTeX.
+Since the template uses the `minted` package for code blocks, the `-shell-escape` argument is required for compilation.

+A `.latexmkrc` file is provided in the root of this repository for the default configuration.